albertoparadisllop/DiscordRunoffVotingBot/README.md

 # Contact:

 Any suggestions, questions, or anything else?
-Feel free to contact me, im lonely.
+Feel free to contact me, I'm lonely.

 Contact me on Discord: `@PixeledBrain#0070` or by email: pixeledbrain@gmail.com